Frequently Asked Questions

 In our Shrewsbury clinic, there is a large sofa and armchair in the scan room, which will provide seating for around 5 guests and allow a maximum of 5 guests.
 This is to ensure the enjoyment of the scan for yourselves and your guests.
-In our Wolverhampton clinic, seating is provided for a maximum of 3 guests.

 Please note that there is limited space in our waiting area.
 If you wish to bring a number of guests we ask that you do not arrive more than 10 minutes before your appointment time as we may have others clients booked for appointments before or after yours.
 Children are very welcome to attend the scan.

 What if I am late for my appointment?